jasencdev/the-portfolio/app/posts/postgresql-openwebui.md

 ---
-title: "PostgreSQL Your Open WebUI"
+title: "PostgreSQL for Open WebUI: Implementation Guide for Production Environments"
 date: 2025-02-02
 ---
 # Setting up PostgreSQL for Open WebUI: A Quick Guide